TelemetryHarbor/harbor-docs/docs/getting-started/harbor-types.md

 ### Querying General Harbor Data

-Telemetry Harbor stores your General Harbor data in a PostgreSQL database with TimescaleDB extensions.
+Harbor Scale stores your General Harbor data in a PostgreSQL database with TimescaleDB extensions.
 Understanding the underlying table schema is crucial for writing effective SQL queries, especially when building custom dashboards in Grafana.

 #### `cargo_data` Table Schema